 You wanna know why people bought from me instead of Amazon or Walmart?

-I gave them a surprise addition to their package…most of the time it was candy, but it helped build memorable experience.
-Their package came with a bit of sugar and then it became a family experience.
-When packages would come there would be a rush to get the packages to see who could get the candy the fastest.
+I gave them a surprise addition to their package…most of the time it was candy, but it helped build a memorable experience.
+Their package came with a bit of sugar, and then it became a family experience.
+When packages would come, there would be a rush to get the packages to see who could get the candy the fastest.

 I made it fun.
 They would post on social media about it.

 I made buyers get excited to share and made others look forward to seeing what was on my website every day.